 The corporate income tax rate of 22.47% includes a 7% employment fund contribution.
 Additionally, a municipal business tax is levied.
 The rate for the city of Luxembourg is 6.75%.
 The municipal business tax rate varies depending on the location.

-Progressive tax rates range from 3% to 12%.
-The Macau Government announces an exemption on taxable income up to MOP300,000 for the year of assessment 2013 (1 January - 31 December).
+Progressive tax rates range from 3% to 12%, which taxable income over MOP300,000 is taxed at 12%.
+The Macau Government announces an exemption on taxable income up to MOP300,000 for the year of assessment 2014 (1 January - 31 December).
 The excess is taxed at 12%.

 The corporate tax rate is 25%.
 Resident companies with a paid up capital of MYR 2.5 million and below (as defined) at the beginning of the basis period for a Year of Assessment (YA) are subject to a corporate income tax rate of 20% on the first MYR 500,000 of chargeable income.
 For chargeable income in excess of MYR 500,000, the corporate income tax rate is 25%.
 Leasing income (from moveable property) derived by a permanent establishment in Malaysia is taxed against a rate of 25% whereas a non-resident corporation with no Malaysian permanent establishment is taxed against a rate of 10%.
 A special 5% rate applies to corporations involved in qualified insurance businesses.
 Income generated by a life fund of an insurance company is taxed against a rate of 8%.
 A non-resident corporation with shipping or air transport income may also benefit from a special tax regime.
 70% of statutory income of resident corporations derived from the transportation of passengers or cargo on Malaysian ships is exempt.
 Companies engaged in petroleum operations are subject to a rate of 38%.